Product carbon footprint

 Product Carbon Footprint Analyst

-If you manufacture or distribute construction materials (concrete, steel, insulation, ceramics, paints, glass, aluminium profiles...) it is very likely that in recent months you have started receiving questions about the environmental impact of your products.
-And if you haven’t been asked yet, the context ahead will make them inevitable.
+If you manufacture or distribute construction materials (concrete, steel, insulation, ceramics, paints, glass, aluminium profiles) it is very likely that in recent months you have started receiving questions about the environmental impact of your products.
+And if you have not been asked yet, the context ahead will make them inevitable.

 The construction sector is in the midst of a profound transformation in sustainability.
-Large developers, construction companies with sustainable building targets, and public tenders are starting to request something very specific: verifiable data on the carbon footprint of the materials they purchase.
+Large developers, construction companies with sustainable building targets and public tenders are starting to ask for something very specific: verifiable data on the carbon footprint of the materials they buy.

-They don’t want generic sustainability commitments — they want numbers.
-And those numbers must be accompanied by methodology and documentation.
+They do not want generic sustainability commitments, they want numbers.
+And those numbers have to come with methodology and documentation.
 This article explains exactly what they will ask of you and how to prepare to respond.

-Buildings are responsible for approximately 40% of energy consumption and 36% of CO₂ emissions in Europe.
-A significant portion of those emissions does not come from the building’s use, but from the manufacturing of the materials it is built with — what is known as embodied carbon.
+According to the European Commission, buildings are responsible for approximately 40% of energy consumption and around 36% of energy-related greenhouse-gas emissions in the EU.
+A significant share of those emissions does not come from the building's use, but from the manufacturing of the materials it is built with, which is known as embodied carbon.

-This means that a developer who wants to genuinely reduce their footprint must necessarily look at the materials they use.
-And that directly affects you as a manufacturer or supplier of those materials.
+This means that a developer who wants to reduce their real footprint necessarily has to look at the materials they use.
+And that directly affects you if you are a manufacturer or supplier of those materials.

 This is where many companies get lost.
-The request can come in many different forms, but in essence it almost always asks for one of these two things, or both at once:
+The request can come in very different forms, but at heart it almost always asks for one of these two things, or both at once.

-The EPD (Environmental Product Declaration) is the standard document in the construction sector for communicating the environmental impact of a product throughout its lifecycle.
-It is the equivalent of what in other sectors would be the product carbon footprint, but in a specific format, regulated by the EN 15804 standard, and which must be verified by an independent third party and registered in a recognised database.
+The EPD (Environmental Product Declaration) is the standard document in the construction sector for communicating the environmental impact of a product across its life cycle.
+It is the equivalent of what in other sectors would be the product carbon footprint, but in a specific format regulated by the EN 15804 standard (based on ISO 14025), which must be verified by an independent third party and registered in a recognised database.

-An EPD includes several environmental impact indicators (not just CO₂, but also water consumption, waste generation, resource depletion) and covers the different phases of the product lifecycle: from the extraction of raw materials to end of life, through manufacturing and transport.
+An EPD includes several environmental impact indicators (not just CO₂, but also water consumption, waste generation and resource depletion) and covers the different phases of the product's life cycle: from raw-material extraction to end of life, through manufacturing and transport.

-Sometimes the client does not ask for a full EPD, but for emissions data from modules A1–A3 (raw material extraction, transport to factory, and manufacturing) expressed in kg of CO₂ equivalent per unit of product.
+Sometimes the client does not ask for a full EPD, but for the emissions data from modules A1-A3 (raw-material extraction, transport to factory and manufacturing) expressed in kg of CO₂ equivalent per unit of product.
 This is what they need to calculate the embodied carbon of the building they are constructing.

-If you have a valid EPD, this data is already there.
-If you don’t, you’ll need to calculate it another way, and the credibility of unverified data is always lower.
+If you have a valid EPD, this figure is already there.
+If you do not, you will have to calculate it another way, and the credibility of the figure without external verification is always lower.

-The EN 15804 standard divides the lifecycle of a construction material into modules.
-The ones most frequently appearing in requests are:
+The EN 15804 standard divides the life cycle of a construction material into modules.
+The ones that appear most often in requests are:

-If you are responding to a request for the first time, focus on A1–A3.
-It is the minimum scope accepted by almost any client and a reasonable starting point for any company.
+If you are responding to a request for the first time, focus on A1-A3.
+It is the minimum scope almost any client accepts and a reasonable starting point for any company.

-Regardless of whether you are going to produce a full EPD or a more basic calculation, the input data is similar.
+Whether you are going to produce a full EPD or a more basic calculation, the starting data is similar.
 What you will need, per unit of product manufactured:

-The usual problem is not that this data doesn’t exist, but that it is scattered across different departments and systems, and no one has consolidated it with a product footprint calculation in mind.
+The usual problem is not that this data does not exist, but that it is scattered across different departments and systems, and no one has consolidated it with a product footprint calculation in mind.

-If this sounds familiar, the supplier guide from Manglai covers exactly how to organise this process: which data is essential, which can be approximated in a first phase, and how to build a traceable and defensible calculation without disrupting your operations.
+If this sounds familiar, the supplier guide from Manglai covers exactly how to organise this process: which data is essential, which can be estimated in a first phase and how to build a traceable, defensible calculation without grinding your operations to a halt.

 Having the data calculated internally and having a registered EPD are not the same thing, and it is important to understand the difference.

-An internal calculation without verification may be enough to respond to initial client requests, for less demanding tenders, or to have a baseline estimate.
-But for building certifications such as LEED or BREEAM, for public tenders with green procurement criteria, or for clients who need auditable data, a verified EPD is the expected standard.
+An internal calculation without verification can be enough to respond to first client requests, for less demanding tenders or to have a baseline estimate.
+But for building certifications such as LEED or BREEAM, for public tenders with green procurement criteria, or for clients who need auditable data, a verified EPD is the standard that is expected.

 The natural path is to first calculate, then structure the process, and once the calculation is solid and repeatable, take the step of external verification and EPD registration.
-Trying to produce an EPD without first having the internal process organised is the most expensive and slowest way to reach the same destination.
+Trying to produce the EPD without first having the internal process organised is the most expensive and slowest way to reach the same place.

-The question is not whether you will need to certify the carbon footprint of your materials.
-The question is whether you will be prepared when they ask you, or whether you will lose time and opportunities reacting to each request from scratch.
+The question is not whether you will have to evidence the carbon footprint of your materials.
+The question is whether you will be ready when they ask you, or whether you will lose time and opportunities reacting to each request from scratch.

 The companies that get ahead do not do so because they have more resources.
 They do so because they understand that structuring this process once is far more efficient than improvising it every time a new request arrives.